Diethood » Recipes » Dinner Recipes » Chicken Recipes » Chicken Piccata with Green Beans

 Chicken Piccata with Green Beans

-A healthier twist on an Italian Classic, this Chicken Piccata recipe is prepared on the stove top with the addition of green beans, wine, capers, and garlic.
+A twist on an Italian-American classic, this Chicken Piccata recipe is prepared on the stovetop with the addition of green beans, wine, capers, and garlic.
 You’ll love the zingy, springy taste of this easy chicken dinner!

 On any given night, it’s likely that if I’m asked what’s for dinner, my answer is “Chicken!”
-And, when the chicken is this good, I have a bunch of satisfied customers.
-Err.
-Eaters. 😊
+And when the chicken is this good, I have a bunch of satisfied customers!

-I like to serve my chicken piccata as is, or with buttery noodles, even mashed cauliflower for a satisfying meal that comes together easily.
-Speaking of noodles, my Chicken Piccata Pasta is a huge FAVE. 👌
+I like to serve my chicken piccata as is, with buttery noodles like in this chicken piccata pasta, or even with mashed cauliflower for a satisfying meal that comes together quickly.

-If you’ve never had chicken piccata before, you’re in for a delight!
-It’s a traditional Italian dish of very thin slices of chicken breast, cooked in a savory pan sauce.
-The sauce itself gets some tangy, bright flavor from lemon and capers, while garlic, chicken broth and butter help balance it out.
+If you’ve never had chicken piccata, you’re in for a flavor revelation!
+It’s a traditional Italian-American dish with thin slices of chicken breast cooked in a savory pan sauce.
+The sauce gets some tangy, bright flavor from lemon and capers, while garlic, chicken broth, and butter help balance it out.

 In restaurants, you will often find that chicken piccata includes a breading on the chicken pieces, but for our healthy version, we’ll just pan-fry them without.
 That saves calories and results in a lighter dish overall.
 It also makes the cooking process more streamlined and easy to do on a busy weeknight!